Background texture image

 Torn Paper Bottom Edge

 Already in 2014, we’ve lost many great voice personalities.
-Here are five we miss the most, as we acknowledge and celebrate all that they brought to our lives.
+Here are five we miss the most, as we celebrate all that they brought to our lives.

 James Alexander Gordon was the football (soccer) announcer for BBC Radio for more than 40 years, and is considered to be one of the most recognized voices in British broadcasting history.
 His distinct Scottish accent and delivery style added thrill to an already thrilling sport.
-Learn how he got his job.
+Watch this tribute.

 Steve Post was heralded as “New York’s Lenny Bruce,” and his show, “Morning Music with Steve Post,” aired from 1982 to 2001 on WNYC.
 Post garnered a huge listening audience for a program that featured classical music, but it was always punctuated by his deep baritone and off-color comments.
 Known for his wit and sardonic sense of humor, the radio host referred to weather forecasts as “weather lies.”
 Listen to this rememberance of Steve Post.